working

 For employees who have been laid off or placed on short-time working, however, further consideration needs to be given to certain elements:

-• Entitlement to an SRP is assessed as at the ‘relevant date’.
+• Entitlement to a SRP is assessed as at the ‘relevant date’.
 For these purposes, the ‘relevant date’ will be the last day of the period of lay off or short-time working.

 • A week’s pay is calculated as at the ‘calculation date’.
 For these purposes, the ‘calculation date’ is the date on which, working backwards from the relevant date, the employer would have had to give notice to comply with statutory minimum notice requirements.

 • A ‘week’s pay’ is calculated in the normal way and by reference to an employee’s normal earnings, disregarding the short-time working.
-It is capped at £525 per week (rising to £538 per week from 6 April 2020).
+It is capped at £700 per week (as of 6 April 2024).

 Are there any other payments employees might be entitled to?